Shopify/remote-dom/packages/core/README.md

 ### Other exports

-This package exports a variety of helper types for easy access in more complex use cases, including some types representing the wire format Remote UI uses to communicate component tree updates.
+This package exports a variety of helper types for easy access in more complex use cases, including some types representing the wire format remote-ui uses to communicate component tree updates.
 It also re-exports the `retain` and `release` methods from `@remote-ui/rpc` for easy access.
-Finally, it provides some types that may be useful for you to describe the different objects in Remote UI in your application:
+Finally, it provides some types that may be useful for you to describe the different objects in remote-ui in your application:

 - `RemoteComponentType` represents the components created by `createRemoteComponent`.
 This type has the prop types and allowed children embedded in its type.
 - `PropsForRemoteComponent` accepts a `RemoteComponentType` as a type argument, and returns the type of the props for that component.